Roksor211/charybdis-wireless-mini-zmk-firmware/README.md

 By default both Bluetooth and Dongle formats will build firmware pairs for the QWERTY, Coleman DH, and Graphite keymaps.
 To save time and streamline your builds, you can build just a single keymap or shield that you're interested in:

 **Single keymap:**
-Any `.keymap` files in the `config/keymap/` directory will be automatically built.
-By default QWERTY and Colemak DH are included, but you can add or remove as many as you'd like as long as there is at least one .keymap file to process.
+Any `.keymap` files in the `config/` directory will be automatically built.
+This repo now ships only the `qwerty.keymap`, but you can add more layouts in `config/` if you like.
-Some additional keymaps are available in the extra-keymaps directory.

 **Single shield format (Dongle or Bluetooth):**
 Delete the shield directory (charybdis_dongle or charybdis_bt) from the config/boards/shields/ folder to build only the format you need.